ErpNetDocs/tech/modules/crm/index.md

 # CRM Overview

-CRM in @@name organizes the work with potential and existing customers through clearly defined records and documents – **Leads, Contacts, Opportunities, Offers, and Orders**.
+CRM in @@name organizes the work with potential and existing customers through clearly defined records and documents — Leads, Contacts, Opportunities, Offers, and Orders.
-The system guides the user step by step – from the first contact, through a potential deal, to a completed sale.
+The system guides users from the first interaction with a potential contact to a completed sale and subsequent invoicing.

-CRM in @@name manages the entire sales process – from the initial signal of interest to order creation and invoicing.
-It is designed to structure sales activities through clearly defined records, roles, and steps, making the process easy to use for sales teams and reliable from a data integrity perspective.
+CRM in @@name manages the entire commercial process around sales.
+It is designed to structure sales work through clearly defined records, roles, and responsibilities, making the process intuitive for sales teams and reliable from a data and reporting perspective.

-In practice, CRM becomes essential when sales teams start to grow.
-That is why @@name treats the **Sales Representative (Sales Person)** as a core part of the CRM process — Leads can be assigned to a sales person, and every Opportunity has a leading sales representative responsible for driving the deal forward.
+As sales teams grow, the need for structure, ownership, and visibility becomes critical.
+That is why @@name treats the Sales Representative (Sales Person) as a core element of the CRM process — Leads and Opportunities are owned by sales people, ensuring accountability and clear responsibility for every deal.

-CRM in @@name allows you to start with minimal information, add structure only when it becomes necessary, and manage deals in a way that is traceable, accountable, and sustainable as teams and workload grow.
+At the same time, CRM in @@name allows you to start with minimal information, add structure only when it becomes logically necessary, and manage deals in a way that remains traceable, controllable, and scalable as the organization and workload expand.

 ---